 Female bed bugs can lay up to 5 eggs per day, and a mismanaged infestation can turn very expensive for victims.

 The longer you wait to deal with an infestation, the worst your symptoms could get.

 There are many common health issues that lead to prolonged exposure such as:

 - Inability to Sleep.

 File A Lawsuit For Your Infestation

-When suing over bed bugs you might be entitled to compensation for both monetary and non-monetary damages.
+When suing over bed bugs you might be entitled to compensation for damages.

 Examples of these damages can include any of the following:

 - Medical Expenses